On July 30, 1965 President Lyndon B. Johnson made Medicare law in Independence Missouri. Former President Harry S.

 Due to Governmental regulations and different Medigap - Medicare Supplement & Advantage plans

-we are aware of your needs and have your permission.
+we are unable to advise until we are aware of your needs and have your permission.